milo2012/scripts/README.md

 > https://github.com/payloadbox/xss-payload-list/blob/master/Intruder/xss-payload-list.txt

 Each modified payload will be tagged with a unique identifier, allowing precise identification during testing.

+### 📡 telnet_scanner.py

+A lightweight Telnet detection tool.
+Provide it with a list of targets in `IP:port` format, and it will attempt to detect Telnet or Telnet-like services that may be missed by traditional scanners like Nmap.
+Useful for finding non-standard ports or obfuscated Telnet services.

 ---

 Additional scripts and modules will be added over time to support a wider range of enumeration and exploitation tasks.